-Although pure tung oil works best for indoor projects, you can use other finishing oils like hemp oil if you do not have tung oil available.
+But that doesn’t mean it’s mandatory; you can use other finishing oils like hemp oil if you do not have a tung oil wood finish available.

 Also, remember that if you are working on an outdoor wood charring project (that would remain outdoors), it will need improved weather resistance.